Belper railway station: History

-When this line was truncated to its present terminus at Matlock in the late 'sixties and following withdrawal of the Manchester trains, the station became unmanned and in 1973 the station buildings were demolished.
-The bridge carrying King Street over the line was widened to make room for a number of shops, including a supermarket which was originally Fine Fare and has subsequently had a number of occupiers, currently Poundland.
+When this line was truncated to its present terminus at Matlock in the late 1960s and following withdrawal of the Manchester trains, the station became unstaffed and in 1973 the station buildings were demolished.
+The bridge carrying King Street over the line was widened to make room for a number of shops, including a supermarket, which was originally Fine Fare and has subsequently had a number of occupiers, currently Poundland.

 In 2005 the station was refurbished with new shelters, seats, train indicators and rubbish bins by a consortium of local volunteers, work experience trainees provided by The Groundwork Trust and the local councils, with the active support of Network Rail and Central Trains (who managed the station at that time).
 In April 2012 a group called Transition Belper adopted the station with the help of the Derwent Valley Line Community Rail Partnership, East Midlands Trains, Network Rail and Belper Town Council.
 The Community Rail Partnership continues to care for the station.

 In 2009 an automatic ticket machine was installed on the Derby-bound platform, followed later by a second machine on the Matlock-bound side.
 These enable passengers to buy tickets (or collect those purchased in advance) before they board.
 In December 2009, Belper became a Penalty fare station.
-The penalty fare applies for any southbound travel and on northbound mainline services.
-The Ambergate to Matlock branch is not part of the penalty fare scheme.
 Where the local authority provides a discount, and if the vending machine is unable to issue discounted tickets, they can then be bought on the train.